sherlockhoe90/another-attempt-at-website-1/_pages/about.md

 level of the SM, but an upper limit on some new physics models could be achieved.
 In 2022 in CMS we released two searches for *H → cc* decay with the full Run-2 data set collected between 2016 and 2018.
-One analysis is done in VH producion channel, and we set the stringest limit to date on the *H → cc*, at 14 times the SM value [[13](#ref)].
-It also leads to the stringest constraint on the coupling of the Higgs boson to charm quark, 1.1 < |κ<sub>c</sub>| < 5.5.
+One analysis is done in VH production channel, and we set the stringiest limit to date on the *H → cc*, at 14 times the SM value [[13](#ref)].
+It also leads to the stringiest constraint on the coupling of the Higgs boson to charm quark, 1.1 < |κ<sub>c</sub>| < 5.5.
 The second analysis is looking into gluon-fusion production channel of the Higgs and here we set a limit at 45 times the SM